Schedule a Tour

 At the Recording Connection, we put you in the midst of the recording industry from day one by putting you in a real recording studio, not in a classroom.
 You’ll be taught by a real music industry pro with real album credits, and you’ll have the chance to make vital connections along the way—connections that can advance your future career.

-Take your beat making and hip hop knowledge to the professional level by learning from a major Hip Hop Producer in his or her studio.
+Take your beat making and hip hop knowledge to the professional level by learning from a major Hip Hop Producer in his or her studio in our Recording Connection for Hip Hop & Beat Making program.
 Learn what separates the real-deals from the wannabes.Hip Hop / Beat Making Details

-Our Live DJ Apprentice Program pairs you with a working, touring DJ, who’ll tutor you on what it takes to succeed on the world’s biggest stages.
-It's the ultimate all-access pass to the music-performance business.
+The Recording Connection Live DJ program pairs you with a working, touring DJ, who’ll tutor you on what it takes to succeed on the world’s biggest stages.
+Want an insider’s perspective?
+Get the ultimate all-access pass to music-performance business knowhow.
 Get schooled in one-on-one lessons from a working, touring DJ.Live DJ Details

-Learn Post Audio while apprenticing under a Post Production Specialist in their recording studio.
-If working on movie, TV and video game soundtracks sounds like an incredible career, this course is for you.Post Production for Film and TV Details
+Learn Post Audio while externing under a Post Production Specialist in their recording studio.
+If working on movie, TV and video game soundtracks sounds like an incredible career, the Recording Connection for Post Production for Film and TV workshop is for you.Post Production for Film and TV Details

 Why learn from teachers when you can learn from industry giants?